braunm/sparseHessianFD/README.md

 install.packages("sparseHessianFD")
 ```

 should suffice.
-The package is being developed on github at
+The package is being developed on
-github.com/braunm/sparseHessian, and you can get development branches
+<a href="https://github.com/braunm/sparseHessianFD" target="_blank">Github</a> and you can get development branches
 there.

 # Using the package